-NRAN 81243 - Translational Research
+NRAN 81243 - Translational Research (3)

 Prerequisite: Admission to the graduate program or permission of the instructor if in a graduate program in another department.
-This course is designed to prepare the clinician to demonstrate advanced levels of clinical judgment, systems thinking, and accountability in designing, delivering, and evaluating evidence based care to advance nursing practice with the goal of improving patient outcomes.
+This course provides the foundation for the application of evidence into clinical practice.
+Emphasis is placed on identification of practice/healthcare system queries and a systematic approach to finding and critically evaluating the evidence for successful translation into practice.
+The course will prepare students to demonstrate advanced levels of clinical judgment, systems thinking, and accountability in designing, delivering, and evaluating evidence based care to improve population outcomes.

-NRAN 81353 - Health Care Policy and Politics
+NRAN 81353 - Health Care Policy and Politics (3)